Nonverbal Communication: Definition, Types, Importance (Explained)

 Space and distance are significant non-verbal tools in the case of organizational communication.

-Distance is another communication tool, which expresses the degree of intimacy and individual acceptance.
+Distance is another communication tool that expresses the degree of intimacy and individual acceptance.

 Proximity